School Board Members

 In his spare time, Stephen enjoys sports and focuses on his fitness through distance running, cycling and golf.

 He also sits on the committee for the local Golf Club, which has provided him with the necessary insight into the proceedings of boards and committees.

 Amanda has been a Broome resident for the last 16 years and has her own Accounting and Bookkeeping business, APM Accounting Services, She has three children who have all attended Broome Primary School, and her oldest is in Year 7 at Broome SHS this year.
 Her youngest is in Year 4 at Broome Primary.
 Amanda was interested in joining the School Board to learn more about the school and hopefully be able to make a positive contribution to the school.

-Gary Davies, Parent Representative
+Mel Marshall, Parent Representative

 Kevin Hall, Parent Representative

 Kevin has one child attending Broome SHS and two other children who have graduated from the school.
 His family have lived in Broome for 13 years and he has been a Police Officer for 26 years.
 Kevin is passionate about contributing to the ongoing development of the youth of the Kimberley.
 He believes that education is the key to individual and community success and feels that his life skills and experience will benefit the School Board, school and education of all Broome students.